 You can also check out a useful video here on how this can be done, for your education purposes:

-Can I Use My Phone As A Remote Without IR Blaster?
+Can I Use My Phone As A Remote Without an IR Blaster?

 Phones can be used as a remote without an IR blaster.
 However, the phone must be able to link up to a separate smart universal remote controller that can be controlled through the Google Home app via Wi-Fi.

 Personally, I do this through the OUTSMART WIFI Smart IR+RF Universal Remote Controller, where I control using the Google Home app through routines that I preset in the Smart Life app.

 For RF devices, I have to set routines to run specific functions like so:

 For IR devices, depending on compatibility with the Smart Life app, I can choose to simply turn on the aircon using Google Home.

 I can say the following voice commands for my Mitsubishi Electric air-conditioner:

 - “Turn on Aircon”